vrnvu/rust-bittorrent/README.md

 2. The client parses the .torrent file to extract the info hash and tracker URL.
 3. The client sends an HTTP request to the tracker to get a list of peers for the desired file.
 4. The tracker responds with available peers for the requested info hash.
-5. The client initiates the BitTorrent protocol with the available peers:
+5. The client initiates the BitTorrent protocol with the available peers in parallel:
    - Establishes connections
    - Performs handshakes
    - Exchanges piece information